Beyond Debit & Credit, Financial Expert Gurleen Kaur Matches T-Shirts With Her Husband

 The universe responds to the thoughts we convey.
 So what is that one positive thought that can generate prosperity according to you?

-Gurleen: I feel, unnecessary worrying only helps worsen the situation.
+Gurleen: I feel, unnecessary worrying only worsens the situation.
 I always follow the principle of “Cross the bridge when it comes.”

 After stalking your facebook page, we found your husband’s t-shirts very interesting and quirky.
 What message would you wear on your t-shirt to match his wardrobe?